Vonage/vivid-3/libs/components/src/lib/button/README.md

 ### Icon

-Set the `icon` slot to show an icon before the buttons's headline.
+Set the `icon` slot to show an icon before the buttons's label.
 If set, the `icon` attribute is ignored.

 ```html preview